brycewoodland/2024-03Fall-CSE474-CMLib-bryce.woodland/ChatterBox_SQAP_v1.0.md

 ## 2. Definitions

-### 2.1 Quality Assurance
+### 2.1 Quality Assurance (QA)

 A systematic process to ensure that the developed software meets the required standards and fulfills its intended purpose.

-### 2.2 Testing
+### 2.2 CONOPS

-A process of evaluating software to determine whether it meets the specified requirements and functions correctly.
+CONOPS stands for Concept of Operations.
+It is a document or description that outlines the goals, operational needs, and high-level activities of a system or project from a user or stakeholder's perspective.
+In software development, it helps stakeholders understand how a system is intended to function in its real-world environment before development begins.

-### 2.3 Defect
+### 2.3 User Interface (UI)

-Any deviation from the expected behavior of the software, which may require resolution before the software can be deemed ready for production.
+User Interface (UI): The User Interface is the space where user interaction with a computer application occurs.
+It encompasses the layout, design, and elements of the application that users engage with, such as buttons, text boxes, and menus.
+A well-designed UI enhances user experience by making navigation intuitive and straightforward.

 ## 3. References